mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/cloud-connector/index.md

 }
 ```

 If you specify a custom ARN identifier in the pool configuration file, Edge-LB assumes that there is an existing Network Load Balancer for the pool to use.
 In this scenario, the Edge-LB API server does not attempt to create or delete a Network Load Balancer for the pool.
 Instead, Edge-LB attempts to manage resources for the specified Network Load Balancer.
 Therefore, if you want to use an existing Network Load Balancer, you should be sure that the existing Network Load Balancer configuration aligns with the configuration settings specified in the Edge-LB pool configuration file.
-For example, if you enable access logging for the existing Network Load Balancer, you should also enable access logging in the corresponding pool configuration file to ensure that setting is used.
+For example, if you enable access logging for the existing Network Load Balancer, you should also enable access logging in the corresponding pool configuration to ensure that setting is used.

 If there is a conflict between the configuration of the existing Network Load Balancer and the settings defined in the pool configuration file that use that Network Load Balancer, the pool configuration settings override the existing Network Load Balancer configuration.

 ## Internal tagging
 Load balancers are automatically defined with the following information in addition to any user-defined tags:

-- `DC/OS:EdgeLB:ClusterID` that specifies a cluster identifier for the DC/OS cluster Edge-LB is running on.
+- `DC/OS:EdgeLB:ClusterID` - specifies a cluster identifier for the DC/OS cluster on which Edge-LB is running.
 For example: 18f21a68-058f-4d14-8055-e61ed91e3794.

-- `DC/OS:EdgeLB:ApplicationID` that specifies the Marathon application identifier for the Edge-LB API server.
+- `DC/OS:EdgeLB:ApplicationID` - specifies the Marathon application identifier for the Edge-LB API server.
 For example, /dcos-edgelb/api.

-- `DC/OS:EdgeLB:PoolName` that specifies a name of pool the load balancer belongs to.
+- `DC/OS:EdgeLB:PoolName` - specifies a name of pool the load balancer belongs to.
 For example: test-http-pool-with-aws-nlb.

-- `DC/OS:EdgeLB:LoadBalancerName` that specifies the original load balancer name.
+- `DC/OS:EdgeLB:LoadBalancerName` - specifies the original load balancer name.
 For example: echo.

 Target groups have two additional tags:

-- `DC/OS:EdgeLB:FrontendName` that specifies the name of a corresponding frontend.
+- `DC/OS:EdgeLB:FrontendName` - specifies the name of a corresponding frontend.
 For example: echo.

-- `DC/OS:EdgeLB:ListenerPort` that specifies a port number.
+- `DC/OS:EdgeLB:ListenerPort` - specifies a port number.
 For example: 80.

 ## Required permissions
+To manage Network Load Balancers, the following AWS API permissions are needed by one of these two:
-Either the instance on which Edge-LB API server is running on, or the IAM user that is specified using an AWS access key at the time of Edge-LB installation should have the following AWS API permissions in order to be able to manage Network Load Balancers:
+- the instance on which the Edge-LB API server is running, or...
+- the IAM user that is specified using an AWS access key at the time of Edge-LB installation.

 ```
 elasticloadbalancing:DescribeLoadBalancers